 Most of us are scared of the thought of getting hurt abroad, worse still being unable to move like we did before.
-Being disabled is by no mean fun, but there are some aspects of it that I loved – especially while travelling in China.
+Being disabled is by no mean fun, but there are some aspects of it that I loved – especially while traveling in China.

 First of all, I loved that my movement impairment was temporary (read more about my accident at work and Chinese medical care), but that does not count towards the list of 5 things.
 I’m just happy that the worst is behind me and I wish every reader of this article to stay safe on the road and not to experience this.

-Now, let me introduce to you a list of 5 advantages of being disabled while travelling:
+5 advantages of being disabled while traveling:

 #1 No More Queuing.